 - After you’ve written your letter, check in with how hopeful and confident your feel about your career now.

-Need help boosting your career confidence or feeling more hopeful about your future career, get in touch for a FREE clarity call.
+Need help boosting your career confidence or feeling more hopeful about your future career, get in touch for a FREE clarity call or sign up for my online course The Confidence Plan: How to be more confident at work, and use the code EARLYBIRD01 to get 20% off the price.